Tom Schwartz Divorce: Is Marriage To Katie Maloney Already Over?

 “If Tom and Katie can’t have a good time on their bachelor party, when can they?” she asked.

-The British restauranteur expressed hope that Schwartz and Maloney would stay together during a recent interview with People Magazine.
+During a recent interview with People Magazine, the British restauranteur expressed hope that Schwartz and Maloney would stay together.

 “Again, that’s [their relationship] going to take a sharp turn I think next week or the week after.
 I really do think they needed to kind of change their attitude towards each other,” Vanderpump said.
-“But you’ll see, I give them some king of strong words of advice.”
+“But you’ll see, I give them some kind of strong words of advice.”

-If Tom Schwartz divorces Katie Maloney, they would be the second married couple on the reality TV show to go their separate ways after Scheana and Mike.
+If Tom Schwartz divorces Katie Maloney, they would be the second married couple on the reality TV show to go their separate ways, after Scheana and Mike.

 Last year, Tom and Katie shared their opinion on the Shays getting divorced, E!
 Online reported.